tttapa/Arduino-Debugging/README.md

 This one behaves similar to `DEBUG`, but it also prints out a reference to the filename and line number where it was called.
 3. `DEBUGFN(x)`
 Rather than printing the entire filename, this one prints out just the function name and the line number where it was called.
+4. `DEBUGTIME(x)`
+This macro prints the time since start (format `h:m:s.ms`).
+5. `DEBUGVAL(...)`
+This is a variadic macro, and will print the name and value of up to 10 different expressions or variables.

+There's also a helper macro that can be used inside of any of the first 4 macros above:
+`NAMEDVALUE`
+It will print out the name and value of an expression or variable.

 ## Example